-Anthony W. Kim, MD, MS, FACS, FCCP, is professor of clinical surgery and chief of the division of thoracic surgery in the Department of Surgery at the Keck School of Medicine of USC.
+Anthony W. Kim, MD, is chief of the division of thoracic surgery in the Department of Surgery and professor of clinical surgery at the Keck School of Medicine of USC.

 He always wanted to explore space.